ConnectingApps/Refit.OpenAI/README.md

 # Refit.OpenAI
-**ConnectingApps.Refit.OpenAI** is a [Refit](https://github.com/reactiveui/refit#refit-the-automatic-type-safe-rest-library-for-net-core-xamarin-and-net) client package for calling OpenAI (but not made by the OpenAI company).
-Using this package, you can call the OpenAI API while being in full control of resilience and logging.
-This is because Refit is used so you can be fully control the `HttpClient`, including the logging, returned HTTP status codes etc.
+**ConnectingApps.Refit.OpenAI** is a [Refit](https://github.com/reactiveui/refit#refit-the-automatic-type-safe-rest-library-for-net-core-xamarin-and-net) client package designed for invoking OpenAI (note: this is not developed by the OpenAI company).
+Utilizing this package allows you to make calls to the OpenAI API while maintaining complete control over resilience and logging.
+This is possible because Refit enables thorough control over the `HttpClient`, including logging, returned HTTP status codes, and more.

 # Table of Contents
 - [Refit.OpenAI](#refitopenai)